-Jennifer Margaret Barker has received performances and commissions from most notably The Saint Louis Symphony Orchestra with the St. Louis Children’s Choirs, The Detroit Symphony Orchestra, The New Jersey Symphony Orchestra with the New Jersey Youth Chorus, The Virginia Symphony with The Virginia Children’s Chorus, The Fort Collins Symphony, The Champaign-Urbana Symphony Orchestra with the Central Illinois Children's Chorus, The Lynchburg Symphony with Cantate Children’s and Youth Choir of Central Virginia, The Bearsden Choir with the BBC Scottish Symphony Orchestra Brass and Percussion Ensembles, The Scottish Chamber Orchestra String Quartet and String Trio, Orchestra 2001, Relâche, Network for New Music, The Society for New Music, Mélomanie, 6ixwire, Trio Arundel, The Taggart-Grycky Duo, Vocali3e, Luna Nova, Del’Arte Woodwind Quintet, Colorado College Woodwind Quintet, Christiana Winds, Musica Nova, The Holywell Ensemble, Duo Pegasus, Marimolin, The Hardwick Ensemble, The Children’s Chorus of Maryland, and The Bay Youth Symphony, as well as an extensive list of international concert artists, which includes Martin Jones, Alice K. Dade, John Novacek, Sharon Harms, John McMurtery, Kevin Robert Orr, Peter Miyamoto, Heather Corbett, Howard Watkins and Francesca Hurst.
+Jennifer Margaret Barker's compositions have been performed and commissioned by, most notably, The Saint Louis Symphony Orchestra with the St. Louis Children's Chorus, The Detroit Symphony Orchestra, The New Jersey Symphony Orchestra with the New Jersey Youth Choirs, and The Virginia Symphony with The Virginia Children’s Chorus, The Fort Collins Symphony, The Champaign-Urbana Symphony Orchestra with the Central Illinois Children's Chorus, The Lynchburg Symphony with Cantate Children’s and Youth Choir of Central Virginia, The Bearsden Choir with the BBC Scottish Symphony Orchestra Brass and Percussion Ensembles, The University of Delaware Symphony Orchestra, Colorado State University Concert Orchestra, Vocal de Cámara Platense (Argentinian), The Scottish Chamber Orchestra String Quartet and String Trio, Orchestra 2001, Relâche, Network for New Music, Society for New Music, Mélomanie, 6ixwire, Trio Arundel, The Taggart-Grycky Duo, Vocali3e, Luna Nova, Del’Arte Woodwind Quintet, Women in Music-Columbus, Colorado College Woodwind Quintet, Christiana Winds, Musica Nova, The Holywell Ensemble, Duo Pegasus, Marimolin, The Children’s Chorus of Maryland, and The Bay Youth Symphony, as well as an extensive list of international concert artists, which includes Martin Jones, Alice K. Dade, John Novacek, Sharon Harms, John McMurtery, Kevin Robert Orr, Peter Miyamoto, Heather Corbett, Christopher Nichols, Grant Youngblood, Howard Watkins, Ivano Ascari, Leonardo Carrieri and Francesca Hurst.
 Her compositions have been featured on documentary and art films, including “No Denying” and "A Box of Whistles", and promotional films such as "An Autumn Day in the Hagley Powder Yard", for the Hagley Museum and Library.
 Her compositions have also been exhibited as music-video art in galleries such as Philadelphia's Crane Arts, and utilized as musical underscoring for theatrical productions, such as a production of Shakespeare's 'The Tempest' in Mumbai, India.
 To date, her works have been performed in China (mainland and Hong Kong), Australia, Sweden, The Netherlands, Finland, Belgium, France, Spain, Portugal, Germany, Austria, Italy, Malta, The Czech Republic, Slovenia, Canada, Israel, Argentina and Brazil, as well as in the United Kingdom (Scotland, England and Wales) and the United States.

 Barker has been invited to present lectures on her works and composition masterclasses at festivals, conferences, universities and conservatories, in Malta, Hong Kong, Singapore, New Zealand, Australia and England, as well as in the States and her native Scotland.
 As part of the 2015 Vocali3e/National Trust for Scotland "A Lassie's Love" project, Barker also presented composition workshops in Ayrshire, Aberdeenshire, Strathclyde and Perthshire, in Scotland.

-Recent festivals in which her music has been featured include the:
+Recent festivals in which her music has been featured include:

 - 2017 Women in Music Symposium, Denver, Colorado